State of Illinois

-The Auditor General’s Office reviews new Public Acts as they are filed with our Office by the Secretary of State.
-We also review fund transfer notifications provided by the State Comptroller’s Office.
-The purpose of our reviews is to identify all appropriations, supplemental appropriations, continuing appropriations and statutory transfers constituting “State spending” from “State general funds” (as those terms are defined in P.A.
+During Fiscal Year 2015, the Auditor General’s Office reviewed new Public Acts as they were filed with our Office by the Secretary of State.
+We also reviewed fund transfer notifications provided by the State Comptroller’s Office.
+The purpose of our reviews was to identify all appropriations, supplemental appropriations, continuing appropriations and statutory transfers constituting “State spending” from “State general funds” (as those terms are defined in P.A.
 96-1496) and to issue a report within 30 days as required by the Act.

 Public Act 97-307 created the Small Business Contract Act, effective August 11, 2011.
 The Act requires every State agency to establish as a goal “not less than 10% of the total dollar amount of state contracts” for award to small businesses.
 In addition to developing an annual compliance plan and filing a mid-year report, the Act requires each Chief Procurement Office to file an annual report by March 1 of each year detailing the agency’s level of achievement towards the goals specified in the Act over the three most recent fiscal years.

 FY13 actual expenditures as of 9/13/13 were $28,109,438.
 After subtracting out personal services and fringe benefits (which are not subject to competitive procurement), remaining FY13 expenditures were $20,903,330.
 Applying the 10% small business contracting goal, our FY13 end-of-year goal was $2,090,333.

 Actual expenditures for certified small businesses during FY13 (for the period 7/1/12 through 8/31/13) totaled $3,478,479 or 16.6% of non-salary expenditures.
 For those purchases with contracts (37), the average contract amount was approximately $94,000.
 Overall, agency spending with registered small businesses in FY13 was 166% of our goal.